dasundoloswala23/flutterGoogleSigninandListView/README.md

 ## How Run the application

-Unzip the zip file and open in ide android studio or vs code in terminal run 'flutter pub get'
+Unzip the zip file and open it in your IDE (Android Studio or VS Code).
+In the terminal, run 'flutter pub get'

 ## Improvements
   * Used MVC Architecture